Michelin Star Restaurants in London To Add To Your Bucket List

 The Ninth, Fitzrovia

-One of the new additions to this year’s Michelin Guide was Taku, an omakase restaurant in Mayfair.
+Opened in 2022, Taku is an omakase restaurant in Mayfair known for its premium sushi offering.
 Headed up by chef Takuya Watanabe – who also helms the Michelin-starred Jin in Paris – the eatery offers an intimate dining experience, with just 16 seats and a daily-changing tasting menu made using premium locally-sourced ingredients.
 There are three menus to choose from: the Tasting Lunch menu (16 courses), the Signature menu (20 dishes) and the Prestige menu, which includes luxurious ingredients like caviar and truffle plus additional courses.